Byron/gitoxide/README.md

   * _potential remedy_: implement a sliding window to map and unmap portions of the file as needed.
 * **CRC32** implementation doesn't use SIMD
   * Probably at no cost one could upgrade to the **crc32fast** crate, but it looks unmaintained and has more code.
+* **git-url** _might_ be more restrictive than what git allows as for the most part, it uses a browser grade URL parser.

 ## Credits

 * **itertools** _(MIT Licensed)_